andreagiassi/microservice-rbac-user-management/README.md

 * Spring Boot REST apis: that exposing the services using REST apis
 * MySql 8.0 database: that is storing/retrieving the information

-The code has been tested (> 100 tests) using JUnit and Mockito, H2 in memory database and some standard libraries for the integration tests.
+The code has been well tested (> 100 tests) using JUnit and Mockito, H2 in memory database and some standard libraries for the integration tests.

 Here below the most relevant features exposed using REST Apis: